fsr/master-manual/src/timetable.md

 # Building a Timetable #
-## class times ##
+## Class times ##
-Classes always start and end at a specific time.
-We will list them here for your:
+Classes take 90 minutes and always start and end at a specific time.
+We will list them here for you:

 1st double period: 07.30 - 09.00 am
 2nd double period: 09.20 - 10.50 am